 We are looking for alternative perspectives of Shetland Fire Festivals, from people within Shetland, to be presented downstairs in Mareel’s Cafe Bar.
 These are photographs that have already been taken, and not a commission for photographing this coming year.

-Photographs can capture any aspect of the Fire Festivals: the halls; the preparation; the detail on a suit which could be Viking or other; a squad's act.
+Photographs can capture any aspect of the Fire Festivals: the halls; the preparation; the details on the suits; getting ready (squads, procession goers, hall attendees); a squad's act.
 We want to showcase what all aspects of the Fire Festivals mean to those who live here.

-There will be a panel that will assess the photographs, which will be chosen based on how they have captured Shetland’s Fire Festivals creatively and how they will compliment one another.
+There will be a panel that will assess the photographs, including Darren Smith himself, which will be chosen based on how they have captured Shetland’s Fire Festivals creatively and how they will complement one another.
 We want to ensure a range of ages and abilities, of professional photographers to hobbyists, and of photographs from different Fire Festivals across Shetland.

 Darren Smith - Mayflies